 Professor Linda J. Bilmes is Daniel Patrick Moynihan Senior Lecturer in Public Policy, and a leading expert in budgeting and public finance.
 Her research focuses on US budgeting and public administration, including defense and veterans' affairs, public lands and municipal finance.
 She is a full-time Harvard faculty member, teaching budgeting, cost accounting and public finance, and teaching workshops for newly-elected Mayors and Members of Congress.
 She also leads the Greater Boston Applied Field Lab to assist local communities in public finance and operations, using teams of student volunteers.

 Bilmes served as Assistant Secretary and Chief Financial Officer of the U.S. Department of Commerce under President Clinton.
-She currently serves as a Presidential appointee on the US Department of Interior National Park System Advisory Board.
+She is currently serving a 4-year term as the United States member of the United Nations Committee of Experts on Public Administration, appointed by the UN Secretary General.
+Previously she served for 8 years as a Presidential appointee on the US Department of Interior National Park System Advisory Board and the US Department of Labor Veterans Employment Advisory Board.
 She serves on the Board of Directors of the Institute for Veterans and Military Families at Syracuse University and Economists for Peace and Security, well as on several private and non-profit boards of directors.
 She was a member of the prestigious "Second Century" Commission on the future of the US National Parks.

 Professor Bilmes has written extensively on war cost issues in books, book chapters and articles on the Iraq and Afghanistan conflicts, including the New York Times and international best-seller The Three Trillion Dollar War: The True Cost of the Iraq Conflict (co-authored with Joseph E. Stiglitz), which has been translated into 33 languages.
-She is also co-author of The People Factor: Strengthening America by Investing in Public Service (with W. Scott Gould, Deputy Secretary of the US Department of Veterans Affairs).
+She is also co-author of The People Factor: Strengthening America by Investing in Public Service (with W. Scott Gould, Deputy Secretary of the US Department of Veterans Affairs) and co-editor of Valuing US National Parks and Programs: America's Best Investment (with John Loomis).
 Her book chapters (with Joseph E. Stiglitz) include “The long-term costs of conflict: The case of the Iraq War” in the Elgar Handbook on the Economics of Conflict (2011); and “Estimating the Costs of War: Methodological Issues, with Applications to Iraq and Afghanistan” in the Oxford Handbook of the Economics of Peace and Conflict (2012).
 Her research has been featured in The New York Times, Los Angeles Times, Washington Post, the Atlantic, Boston Globe, Financial Times, Harvard Business Review and Foreign Policy.

 Professor Bilmes wrote a 3-part three-part Harvard case study of the Walter Reed National Military Medical Center and produced a documentary film on the care of amputees at Walter Reed which won a Palm D'Or at the Chagrin documentary film festival.
 She is the recipient of many awards and honors, including the 2008 “Speaking Truth to Power” Award by the American Friends Service Committee.
 She has been featured in numerous films and documentaries, including Charles Ferguson’s academy-award nominated film “No End in Sight.”